 Bleeding Gums Treatment in Durham, NC

 Bleeding gums are one of the most common signs of gum disease, signaling the presence of gingivitis.
 Gingivitis is an increase of plaque along the gum line.
+Left untreated, gum disease can lead to complex dental problems, including tooth loss.
+Your dentist in Durham, North Carolina provides bleeding gums treatment using painless dental procedures.

+Gum disease affects approximately 75% of adults at some point in their lives and is often noticed during routine dental exams with Dr. Blaylock.
 Spotting the signs of gum disease early can mean a quick resolution and enables conservative treatments to be effective.
 If left untreated, it can easily develop into a larger problem where you may even lose your teeth.

 Preventing Gum Disease